 We are currently undergoing some activities to enable NLS-1 to enter IND-enabling studies.
 Besides, we are exploring possibilities to develop a non-drug formulation for NLS-1.

-On May 6 ,2021, we announced that we entered into an agreement with Exeltis ("Exeltis") (a division of the global pharmaceutical group Insud Pharma) to develop, manufacture and commercialize a novel preclinical candidate from Aptorum in the European Union and Latin America (with an option to expand the collaboration to the United States).
+On May 6, 2021, we announced that we entered into an agreement with Exeltis ("Exeltis") (a division of the global pharmaceutical group Insud Pharma) to develop, manufacture and commercialize NLS-1 in the following territories: the European Union and Latin America (with an option to expand the collaboration to the United States).
 This novel candidate is intended to target woman's health and gynecological conditions, such as endometriosis or related conditions.
 Under this agreement, Aptorum Group will retain the development rights in other jurisdictions in the world, as well as the right to develop the novel candidate into a drug product.
-Commercialisation of the product is subject to relevant regulatory approvals in their respective jurisdictions.
+Commercialization of the product is subject to relevant regulatory approvals in their respective jurisdictions.